CoF-intro2R/intro2R-hw1/README.md

 2) Add two directories to your repo:

-  - One directory should be called `/R`.
+  - One directory should be called `R`.

-  - The other directory should be called `/Figures`.
+  - The other directory should be called `Figures`.

 3) Commit the changes from step 2 and use the following commit message:

 > Project organization.
-Added directories /R and /Figures.
+Added directories R and Figures.

-4) Add a new R script to the `/R` directory.
+4) Add a new R script to the `R` directory.
 Name this script `hw1.R`.
 Open the script using RStudio.

 5) Add the following lines to the script: